 Horse News: Equestrian news is published each week in The Newtown Bee.
 News releases about shows, clinics, and calendar listings should be mailed to Andy Hutchison c/o The Newtown Bee, 5 Church Hill Road, Newtown CT 06470.
 Brief calendar listings may be phoned in to Mr Hutchison at 203-426-3141, faxed to 203-426-5169, or emailed to firstname.lastname@example.org.

 Letters: Letters to the editor should be signed and dated and should include the writer’s phone number for confirmation, and a street address for publication.
 There is a 500 word limit on the length of most letters (Thank You letters and letters of endorsement should be no longer than 300 words); longer letters will be edited.
 Letters should be mailed To The Editor, The Newtown Bee, 5 Church Hill Road, Newtown CT 06470, or e-mailed to email@example.com, with Letters to the Editor in the subject line.
 The Editor reserves the right to reject any letter.
 Letter writers are limited to two letters per month.
 Deadline for letters is 3 pm each Wednesday.

-Obituaries: As of January 1, 2019, there is a charge of $40 for obituaries; $60 for obituary with photograph; and $20 for memorials printed in The Newtown Bee and/or posted at newtownbee.com.
+Obituaries: As of February 1, 2020, there is a charge of $40 for obituaries; $60 for obituary with photograph; and $20 for memorials printed in The Newtown Bee and/or posted at newtownbee.com.
 Obituaries are accepted only for those who were current Newtown/Sandy Hook residents at the time of death; were former residents of Newtown/Sandy Hook; or for those with immediate relatives (children, parents, spouses, siblings) currently living here.

 Obituaries must be submitted by a funeral home or family member directly to firstname.lastname@example.org or delivered to the office at 5 Church Hill Road during regular office hours, Monday through Friday, 8 am to 5 pm.
 Family submissions must include daytime contact information and billing information/address if submitted by e-mail; or payment must accompany submission.